scalableminds/webknossos/docs/volume_annotation.md

 - `Trace`: Draw outlines around the voxel you would like to label.
 - `Brush`: Draw over the voxels you would like to label.
 Adjust the brush size with *SHIFT + Mousewheel*.
 - `Erase (Trace/Brush)`: Draw over the voxels you would like to erase.
 Adjust the brush size with *SHIFT + Mousewheel*.
-- `Fill Tool`: Flood-fill the clicked region.
-All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active cell id.
+- `Segment Tool`: Flood-fills the clicked region with a volume annotation until it hits the next segment boundary (or the outer edge of you viewport).
+All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active segment ID.
-- `Cell Picker`: Click a segment to use its id as the active cell id.
+- `Segment Picker`: Click on amy segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.

 When using the trace or brush tool, a label can be added with *Left Mouse Drag*.
 Erasing is possible with the dedicated erase tools or with *CTRL + Shift + Left Mouse Drag*.

 If you have enabled *Classic Controls* in the settings sidebar, erasing is also possible with *Right Mouse Drag* within the brush and trace tool (otherwise, right-clicking is mapped to open a context menu).

+The following modifiers are available when working with the volume annotation tools:
+- `Create New Segment ID`:

 ![Adding labels with the Trace tool](./images/volume_trace.gif)
 ![Adding labels with the Brush tool](./images/volume_brush.gif)